-We are to be constantly growing, not growing “in spurts.”
+We are to constantly be growing, not growing “in spurts.”

 The two must go together.

-To grow in knowledge without grace is only intellectual knowledge and not knowledge that is applied to life.
+To grow in knowledge without grace is only intellectual knowledge and not knowledge that is applied to our life.

-The knowledge we are challenged to grow in is not just knowledge of the Bible, even though that is needed, but also in the “knowledge of our Lord and Savior Jesus Christ.”
+The knowledge we are challenged to grow in is not just knowledge of the Bible, even though that is needed, but in the “knowledge of our Lord and Savior Jesus Christ.”

 The object of our knowledge is Jesus Christ.